abalabokhin/NWNForBG/README.md

 In development:

 - Many lines in english tra files are automatically (using python script) found in the original NWN texts and/or proof read by paladin84 and megrimlock
+- Implemented autotra, so the original tra files are not modified during installation process, thanks to JohnBob
+- "Usable By", etc are now removing for EE automatically during installation process, thanks to JohnBob
+- Some areas are added to "Cheat Areas" for EE, thanks to JohnBob
+- Some map icons are repositions on the global map, thanks to JohnBob

 0.92 (10/18/23)